lighterio/cedar/README.md

 ### Multi

-The `multi` logger writes to multiple loggers at once.
+The `multi` log writes to multiple logs at once.
 Its configuration object is an array of configurations with transports specified by a `transport` property.